NewPointe/KitchenView/README.md

 - Currently a work-in-progress, so not a lot of extra features are available.
 - Both your Square device and the display need a reliable internet connection
 - Some orders can take up to a minute to show up - This is a limitation of Square's webhook API and there's nothing I can do about it.

+## Square Permissions

+In order to work, this app needs the following permissons from your Square account:
+ - `MERCHANT_PROFILE_READ` - Allows the app to read basic profile information such as the name of your business, it's location, and your contact email.
+ - `PAYMENTS_READ` - Allows the app to read payment information.
+This is needed so we can get notifications for new orders and look up what items were purchased.
+Note: we only store the extracted item information - payment details are not saved.
+ - `ITEMS_READ` - Allows the app to look up the details for individual items.

+## Development/Deployment

+### Square Setup

+1. Create a new app at https://connect.squareup.com/apps
+2. Add a webhook for https://yourdomain.example.com/webhook

+### App Setup

+1. Clone the repo locally.
+2. Copy `config.template.json` to `config.json` and fill it out.
+2. `npm i`
+3. `npm start`

+For a production environment you'll want a proxy like NGINX in front of the app so you can set up SSL, which is required for square webhooks.
+I also recommend using a deamon/management solution like [PM2](http://pm2.keymetrics.io/).

+## License

+This project is licensed under MPL v2 - see the [LICENSE.md](LICENSE.md) file for details

 <!-- Link References -->